Areesh123-DS/DataScience_Internship_Tasks/README.md

 - Evaluate the model's performance using **Mean Absolute Error** and **Root Mean Squared Error**.
 ## Results and Insights:
 -- The model's performance is evaluated using the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) metrics.
 - Mean Absolute Error is 4181.19 and Root Mean Squared Error is 5796.28.
-As these values are large so log transformation can be applied to the data to reduce the effect of outliers and improve the model's performance.
+- Due to **high variance** in charges, log transformation can be applied to the data to reduce the effect of outliers and improve the model's performance.
 ---
 # Task_5 Personal Loan Acceptance Prediction:
 ## Objective: